Awareness of Where to Purchase Promoted Product

 Calculate the indicator's value by dividing the number of respondents who knew where to locally purchase the given product (i.e. answers to both Q1 and Q2 were YES) by the total number of respondents and multiplying the result by 100.

-Disaggregate the data by sex, wealth, and location.
+Disaggregate the data by gender, wealth, and location.

 1) When a person says that s/he knows where a product is sold, ensure that the data collector always verifies whether s/he really has a specific shop or seller in mind (as opposed to just knowing that the product is, for example, sold somewhere in a provincial town or somewhere at a district market).